harrycresswell/hc/content/page/about.md

 I tried a *"real job"* in Insurance after graduating, but in 2010 I quit to focus on **making websites for a living**.
 I quickly realised my time was better spent doing something I enjoyed — helping people solve problems with design.

-My **mission for 2017** is to utilise my **background in art** (which I often neglect) — combined with my skills as a developer — to help others achieve their goals.
+My **mission for 2017** is to utilise my **background in art and printmaking** (which I often neglect) — combined with my skills as a developer — to help others achieve their goals.

 Right now i'm living between London and Hamburg where **I work remotely** with a handful of clients.

-When I'm not at my desk i'm probably out hiking, climbing or taking pictures.
+If I'm not at my desk i'm probably out hiking, climbing or taking pictures.

 {{< img class="image-wrapper" src="about-me.jpg" caption="Hi, nice to meet you." >}}